mgenware/go-triton/README.md

 You can simply panic in handler code, it will be handled accordingly based on handler type.
 See [panic_handlers.go](https://github.com/mgenware/go-triton/blob/main/src/r/sysh/panic_handlers.go).

-- For HTML handlers, `panic` results in the error page to be rendered, which corresponds to `error.html` template.
+- For HTML handlers, `panic` results in an error page, which is defined in `error.html`.
-- For API handlers, `panic` results in a generic error response.
+- For API handlers, `panic` results in an error response with a generic error code.

-Alternatively, if you don't like `panic`, both `HTMLResponse` and `JSONResponse` have functions to complete the response by an error.
+Alternatively, if you don't like `panic`, both `HTMLResponse` and `JSONResponse` have functions to complete a response by an error.
 For example:

 ```go
 // Handler for a JSON-based POST API.